Small Business Acquisition Case Study – Landscaping Company

 1. The business: SpringSprout Landscaping

 The company started small and initially had only one part-time employee.
 It had basic equipment.
 Sonia and her employee used Sonia's truck to drive to and from jobs.
-Throughout the years, Sonia slowly grew the company.
-It eventually had a steady portfolio of clients that used her services regularly.
-This created an attractive source of recurring revenues.
+Over the years, Sonia slowly grew the company.
+It eventually had a steady portfolio of clients who used her services regularly.
+This growth created an attractive source of recurring revenues.

 After nearly three decades in the business, Sonia was ready to retire.
 Sonia has two adult children, but neither was interested in taking over the business.
-Consequently, she decided to put the business for sale.
+Consequently, she decided to sell the business.
 There was one catch.

 2. The buyer: Jolene Jones